Basic Care

 20. Embrace the Commitment

-By following these tips, you’ll give your Siberian kitten the healthiest, happiest start possible—and lay the foundation for a lifelong bond filled with love, loyalty, and companionship.
+By following these tips, you’ll give your Ragdoll kitten the healthiest, happiest start possible—and lay the foundation for a lifelong bond filled with love, loyalty, and companionship.